natashamjaques/neural_chat/HierarchicalRL/README.md

   *  ```decoupled_vhrl``` which alternates between training the manager and the worker
   *  ```--reinforce``` which only applies rewards at the worker level using REINFORCE

-Exactly one of these training modes need to be specified for training.
+Exactly one of these training modes need to be specified for correct training.
 The behavior of these configurations is further described in the paper.
+Refer to the arguments defined in ```run_hrl.py``` for training hyperparameters.

 ### Transformers
 To train the baseline transformer described in the paper refer to the ParlAI documentation [here](https://www.parl.ai/docs/index.html).
-We added a ```redditcasual``` tasks that can be used to train the transformer on reddit data.
+We added a ```redditcasual``` task that can be used to train the transformer on reddit data.

 ## Interacting with RL Models